TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/TCM/readme.md

-# Producing and Consuming message using Kafka connector.
+# Publishing and Recieving message using TIBCO Cloud Messaging connector.

 ## Description

-This example demonstrate how we can send message using the Kafka producer activity and recieve the same message using Kafka consumer trigger.
+This example demonstrate how we can send message using the TCM publisher activity and recieve the same message using TCM subscriber triger.

-The Producer flow produces a message on the mentioned topic, whenever the rest enpoint is triggered.
+The Publisher flow publishes a message on the mentioned destination, whenever the rest enpoint is triggered.
-The Consumer flow has the consumer trigger which is listening to the mentioned topic and recieves the message whenever it is sent.
-Further, the 'commit offset' activity notifies the consumer to commit the offset and lastly the 'Log' activity is printing the recieved message.
+The Subscriber flow has the subscriber trigger which is listening to the mentioned destination and recieves the message whenever it is sent.
+Further, the TCMMessageAck activity notifies the TCM Message Subscriber trigger to acknowledge the message received and lastly the 'Log' activity is printing the recieved message.

 ## Prerequisites

-* Ensure that Apache Kafka Connector is already installed being an OOTB connector.
+* Ensure that Tibco Cloud Messaging Connector is already installed being an OOTB connector.
-* Ensure that you have an active Kafka broker.
+* Ensure that you have an active Tibco Cloud Messaging server.

-## Import the sample

-1. Download the sample's .json file 'KafkaAppSample.json'
+1. Download the sample's .json file 'TCMAppSample.json'

 2. Create a new empty app.
 ![Create an app](../../import-screenshots/2.png)